Concurrent Alcohol and Marijuana Abuse

 According to the NIDA, teens are unlikely to view marijuana as a problem.
 It is the most widely used illicit drug in the world.
 The American Academy of Child and Adolescent Psychiatry recommends speaking about marijuana use with children by the time they are in middle school.
 It stresses open communication as a means to understand the reasons behind marijuana use.

 Peer pressure is an immense and profound motivator for many teens.
-Given marijuana’s effect on mental development, teen education is crucial.
+Given marijuana’s effects on mental development, teen education is crucial.

 Resources, Articles, and More Information